Information Transmission using the Nonlinear Fourier Transform, Part II: Numerical Methods: Numerical Methods for Computing the Continuous Spectrum

 \section{Numerical Methods for Computing the Continuous Spectrum}

 In this section, we assume that $\lambda\in\Reals$ is given and provide algorithms for calculating the nonlinear Fourier coefficients $a(\lambda)$ and $b(\lambda)$.
-The continuous spectral function is then easily computed as the ratio $\hat{q}(\lambda)=b(\lambda)/a(\lambda)$.
+The continuous spectral function is then easily computed from \eqref{eq:qhat}.
 This process can be repeated to compute the spectral amplitudes for any desired finite set of continuous frequencies $\lambda$.